ibm-cloud-docs/vmwaresolutions/nl/pt/BR/vsphere/vs_orderinginstances.md

 ## Configurações do sistema

-Deve-se especificar as configurações do sistema a seguir ao pedir um novo cluster do vSphere.
+Deve-se especificar as configurações do sistema a seguir ao solicitar um novo cluster do vSphere.

 ### Nome do cluster